ModanwalPriti06/JS-NOTES/README.md

 ## JavaScript Prototypal Inheritance
 JavaScript doesn’t use classical inheritance.
 Instead, it uses prototypal inheritance.In prototypal inheritance, an object “inherits” properties from another object via the prototype linkage.
+- Inheritance allows an object to use the properties and methods of another object without duplicating the code.

 ```
 let person = {